Arizona State Route 202: Route description

 Loop 202 begins as the Red Mountain Freeway at the Mini Stack, a four-level confluence with I-10 (Inner Loop) and SR 51 (Piestewa Freeway) in Central City, Phoenix.
 Heading eastward, the route passes through Eastern Phoenix and encounters partial interchanges with SR 143 (Hohokam Expressway) and Sky Harbor Blvd, both which provide motorists direct access to the Sky Harbor Airport.
 The freeway then skims the northern bank of the Salt River as it passes through Tempe with its downtown skyline visible across the Town Lake.
 It then crosses the river diagonally on a long bridge before encountering its first major junction with Loop 101 around milepost 9.5.
 At this point, Loop 202 enters the city of Mesa.
-It avoids the Salt River Pima–Maricopa Indigenous Community lands and has a junction with SR 87.
+It avoids the Salt River Pima–Maricopa Indian Community lands and has a junction with SR 87.
 It also passes the Falcon Field and the adjunct Boeing Mesa Facility.
 Just shy of the Superstition Mountains, the freeway turns southward and serves the Mesa Community College and the Red Mountain District Park.
 At milepost 30, it encounters US 60 (Superstition Freeway) on the SuperRedTan Interchange.
 This segment features HOV lanes from the start of the route to University Drive, with ongoing plans to extend the lanes.

 Past the interchange, Loop 202 becomes the SanTan Freeway.
 Near Eastmark, the route curves west and encounters the western terminus of SR 24 (Gateway Freeway).
 Simultaneously, Loop 202 provides access to the Phoenix-Mesa Gateway Airport and the ASU Polytechnic campus.
 The freeway enters Gilbert and serves the Santan Village shopping district and the Mercy Gilbert Hospital.
 Next, it passes through Chandler, serving the namesake airport and encountering SR 87 again about 1 mi south of the downtown area.
 At milepost 50, it has a second interchange with Loop 101, which terminates here, beside the Chandler Fashion Center mall.
 At milepost 55, Loop 202 has a full-on junction with I-10 by Pecos Park.
 This section of Loop 202 has HOV lanes through I-10 out to Gilbert Road, also with long-term plans to extend the lanes eastward.

-Continuing westward as the Congressman Ed Pastor Freeway (sometimes referred to as the South Mountain Freeway by locals), Loop 202 enters Phoenix as it follows the Pecos Road alignment between the gated communities of the Ahwatukee Foothills Village and the Gila River Indigenous Community.
+Continuing westward as the Congressman Ed Pastor Freeway (sometimes referred to as the South Mountain Freeway by locals), Loop 202 enters Phoenix as it follows the Pecos Road alignment between the gated communities of the Ahwatukee Foothills Village and the Gila River Indian Community.
 Near Komatke, the freeway curves northward and cuts through the western foothills of the South Mountain Preserve, with a direct interchange to a hotel and casino.
 The route passes through Laveen and crosses the Salt River again, which is the site of the future SR 30 junction.
 Loop 202 takes up the 59th Avenue alignment through the warehouse districts before finally terminating at milepost 78 with I-10 (Papago Freeway) about 6.5 mi west of Downtown Phoenix.